Clusters, inertia, and root numbers: The inertia representation

 \begin{theorem}[{\cite[Theorem 1.19]{DDMM}}] Let $\ell \neq p$ be prime.
 Then, as representations of the absolute inertia group of $K$: where where $X$ is the set of proper non-\"{u}bereven clusters. \end{theorem}

-To describe this representation in a closed form, we shall explicitly describe $\Ind V_{\ss}$ for a fixed cluster $\ss$ as well as $\Ind \es$; formuale for these will then completely recover both $H^1_{ab}$ and $H^1_t$ as above.
+To describe this representation in a closed form, we shall explicitly describe $\Ind V_{\ss}$ for a fixed cluster $\ss$ as well as $\Ind \es$; formulae for these will then completely recover both $H^1_{ab}$ and $H^1_t$ as above.

 \begin{definition} Let $n,d$ be positive integers.
 Then we define \end{definition}

 \begin{remark} Note that for a prime $q$, $q| \gcd(n,d) \Leftrightarrow q| \gcd(n,d^{\infty})$ and if so, then $v_q(\gcd(n,d^{\infty}))=v_q(n)$.
 Equivalently, $\gcd(n,d^{\infty})$ is the minimal positive divisor $g$ of $n$ such that $\gcd(\frac{n}{g},d)=1$. \end{remark}